keboola/connection-docs/components/extractors/communication/zendesk/index.md

 {: .image-popup}
 ![Zendesk API token list](/components/extractors/communication/zendesk/zendesk-1.png)

-Fill a description for the new token (for example, `Keboola Zendesk Extractor`) **Copy** the token and click the **Save** button.
+Fill in a description for the new token (for example, `Keboola Zendesk Extractor`), **Copy** the token and click the **Save** button.

 {: .image-popup}
 ![Zendesk Token copy](/components/extractors/communication/zendesk/zendesk-2.png)

 When the registration is finished, take a note of the API Key and save it.
-You will need it when creating your extractor configuration in KBC.
+You will need it when creating your extractor configuration in Keboola Connection.

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **Zendesk** extractor.